tytydraco/yessleep/out/Northwoods_Yurt_Stay__severed_deer_parts_eerie_sounds_unearthed_potion_bottles.md

 My eyes were wide for what felt like forever.
 I must've managed to fall asleep at some point because I woke up to daylight and I never felt so relieved.
 I looked outside and there was the 3 gallon bucket sitting upright where we had left it, nothing touched or moved from the night before.

-\--
+—

 These were some of the creepiest woods I have encountered.
 There's something about that part of the country in the cold, dead of winter that makes you feel a little alone and empty, but like someone or something is always watching.
-I left the archeological dig findings behind, naturally.
+I left the archeological findings behind, naturally.